Lunch Ticket

 Author Headshot

 Regan Humphrey is a psychologist, film critic, and science fiction, fantasy, and contemporary young-adult writer.
 She is the inventor of the REFscore, the first and only scoring system that rates films on craft and social justice.
-She holds an MFA in Writing for Young People from Antioch University Los Angeles.
+She holds an MFA in Young Adult from Antioch University Los Angeles.
 She is the sitting Editor-in-Chief of Lunch Ticket Magazine.

 Friday Lunch Blog